dansmyers/Simulation/Sprint-1-Python_and_Descriptive_Statistics/README.md

 9. **Box plots** as visualizations of a quantitative data set, both interpreting them and creating them in `matplotlib`.

 10. **Histograms** as visualizations of a quantitative data set.
 Again, know how to interpret them and create them in `matplotlib`.

-## Deliverables

-The `Deliverables` directory contains a write-up with three problems that you need to complete by the end of the sprint.

-You may work with any combination of students to complete the programs, and you may use any resources.
-Make sure to list the names of you collaborators in the project document.

 ## Resources